eebasadre20/flow/README.md

     if response.body.success == "false"
       charge.update(success: true)
     else
-      # stops operation and flow, you can pass a hash unstructured data that will be accessible on the failed flow
+      # stops the operation and flow, you can pass a hash of unstructured data that will be accessible the flow instance
       charge_unsuccessful_failure!(response_body: response.body)
     end
   end